r146023/Avery/CONTRIBUTING.md

 There is no real reason for that other a historical one.
 Back before auto-formatting via prettier was a thing and minifiers weren't as advanced as they are today we used a pretty terse code-style.
 The code-style deliberately was aimed at making code look as concise and short as possible.
 The `let` keyword is a bit shorter than `const` to write, so we only used that.
 This was done only for stylistic reasons.

-This helped our minds to not lose sight of focusing on size, but made it difficult for newcomers to start contributing to Preact.
+This helped our minds to not lose sight of focusing on size, but made it difficult for newcomers to start contributing to Avery.
 For that reason alone we switched to `prettier` and loosened our rule regarding usage of `let` or `const`.
 Today we use both, but you can still find many existing places where `let` is still in use.

 In the end there is no effect on size regardless if you use `const`, `let` or use both.
 Our code is downtranspiled to `ES5` for npm so both will be replaced with `var` anyways.
 Therefore it doesn't really matter at all which one is used in our codebase.